The Garments

 Kapotas & Traditional Jewish Menswear

-The garments that carry the most meaning deserve a tailor who understands what they are for — not just what they look like.
+The garments that carry the most meaning deserve a tailor who understands what they are for, not just what they look like.
 Sam has cut the bekishe, the kapota and the kittel for the community for years.

-★ 4.7 · 150+ Google reviews · First fitting free & no-obligation
+★ 4.7 · 150+ Google reviews · First appointment free & no-obligation

-Sam has dressed the Vaughan and Thornhill community for years — the fine dark Shabbos suit, the bekishe, the kapota and the kittel — cut to the tradition and to the man, and handled with the discretion these garments deserve.
+Sam has dressed the Vaughan and Thornhill community for years: the fine dark Shabbos suit, the bekishe, the kapota and the kittel, cut to the tradition and to the man, and handled with the discretion these garments deserve.
 Made, never rented; correct, never flashy.

 Fathers send their sons; families come back for the next simcha.
-Every piece is drawn, cut and fitted personally, in a quiet room, by appointment — the old way, for garments meant to last and to matter.
+Every piece is drawn, cut and fitted personally, in a quiet room, by appointment.
+The old way, for garments meant to last and to matter.

 Design yours on The Drawing Board →